vblanco20-1/vulkan-guide/vkguide_new_source/chapter_1/vulkan_init_code.md

 A `VkImage` is a handle to the actual image object to use as texture or to render into.
 A `VkImageView` is a wrapper for that image.
 It allows to do things like swap the colors.
 We will go into detail about it later.

+We are also adding create and destroy functions for the swapchain.

 Like with the other initialization functions, we are going to use the vkb library to create a swapchain.
 It uses a builder similar to the ones we used for instance and device.

 ^code init_swap chapter-1/vk_engine.cpp

+From create_swapchain, we make the swapchain structures, and then we call the function from `init_swapchain()`

 The most important detail here is the present mode, which we have set to `VK_PRESENT_MODE_FIFO_KHR`.
 This way we are doing a hard VSync, which will limit the FPS of the entire engine to the speed of the monitor.

 We also send the window sizes to the swapchain.
 This is important as creating a swapchain will also create the images for it, so the size is locked.
-If you need to resize the window, the swapchain will need to be rebuild.
+Later in the tutorial we will need to rebuild the swapchain as the window resizes, so we have them separated from the init flow, but in the init flow we default that size to the window size.

 Once the swapchain is built, we just store all of its stuff into the members of VulkanEngine class.

+Lets write the `destroy_swapchain()` function too.

+^code destroy_sc chapter-1/vk_engine.cpp

+We first delete the swapchain object, which will delete the images it holds internally.
+We then have to destroy the ImageViews for those images.

 ## Cleaning up resources
 We need to make sure that all of the Vulkan resources we create are correctly deleted, when the app exists.